ETLaurent/accounting/README.md

 ### TODO

-- persist expenses, in order to add, remove and update them via the CLI
+- Persist expenses to allow adding, removing, and updating them via the CLI.
-- add the possibility to configure the money sign
+- Add the option to configure the currency symbol.
-- add unit tests 🙄
+- Implement unit tests 🙄